 - If you are experiencing financial difficulties, we are here to help!
-Start by completing the Student Loan Repayment Adjustment form online. - We will review your information and work with you to determine a monthly payment that is manageable based on your income and monthly expenses, but also satisfies your obligation to repay your loan. - Contact your Scholarship Foundation Student Advisor for questions or assistance.
+Start by going to https://sfstl.org/repayment-assessment-instructions/ for complete instructions on how to fill out our online Repayment Assessment Form. - We will review your information and work with you to determine a monthly payment that is manageable based on your income and monthly expenses, but also satisfies your obligation to repay your loan. - Contact Scholarship Foundation Repayment Manager, Terri Brown, with questions or for assistance.
+She can be reached at terri@sfstl.org.